 - What are the business problems for which project is going to find solutions?
 Refer here for help.

 - What are project boundaries?

-- At a high level, which teams, organisational units, value chains, business processes, capabilities are in project scope.
+- Identify which teams, organisational units, value chains, business processes, capabilities are in project scope.

 - Business process improvement is a broad term.
 Clarify, if process automation, software implementations and business process outsourcing are also in project scope.